When people talk about learning and teaching, they are typically referring to the traditional type of schooling that most people are acquainted with.

 At the most basic, such lessons include creating with their own hands, but teachers can take lessons one step further and get students out into the environment whenever possible.
 So long as the lesson enhances learning and improves the chance of learning objectives being met, then the experiential learning process will be of a benefit to students.

 Generally, teachers can approach lesson design any way they wish, but researchers have proposed a five step process to generally guide students’ learning.
 The first step includes actually completing the activity itself.
 The most important part of experiential learning is the actual experience, so students must complete their assignments and experience what the teacher has designed for them.

 After a lesson has been completed, students should reflect on what they did.
-They should share the results of their actions, get reactions from others, and learn from others about ho other approaches to the material differed.
-The emphasis in this stage I to get student interacting and seeing how differently each approach turned out.
+They should share the results of their actions, get reactions from others, and learn from others about how other approaches to the material differed.
+The emphasis in this stage is to get students interacting and seeing how differently each approach turns out.